ugbodagadave/Esther/memory-bank/activeContext.md

 - **OKX Client**: Added the `OK-ACCESS-PROJECT` header to all requests in `okx_client.py` to ensure API parity.

 ## 3. Next Steps
+1.  **Implement Live Trading Flow**: Continue with the implementation of the live trading flow, including user settings, updating the `confirm_swap` function, and writing comprehensive tests.
+2.  **Implement Advanced Orders**: Begin work on the advanced orders feature, including database migrations, monitoring, and notifications.
-1.  **On-Demand Education**: Begin work on an integrated learning module to explain DeFi concepts on the fly.
+3.  **On-Demand Education**: Begin work on an integrated learning module to explain DeFi concepts on the fly.

 ## 4. Active Learnings & Insights
 - API endpoints can change, and it's important to have a robust testing and validation process to catch these changes early.